(1839 - 1920)

 On the Campaign

 He was wounded in the right hand in action at Sharpsburg on 17 September 1862.

 The rest of the War

 He was left behind and captured on the battlefield on 18 or 19 September, and probably treated at a field hospital there.
-He was admitted to a Federal hospital in Frederick, MD on 22 October, and on to Baltimore on the 25th of that month.
-He was paroled, date not given, sent to Richmond, VA, then home to Mississippi, where he was discharged in April 1863.
+He was admitted to a Federal hospital in Frederick, MD on 22 October, and transferred to Baltimore on the 25th.
+He was in a Richmond, VA, hospital by 31 October and furloughed home to Mississippi on 23 November.
+At some point his right hand had been amputated and he was discharged on 12 April 1863.

 After the War

 By 1871 he was member, with his wife Margaret, of the Salem Baptist Church, Almucha, Lauderdale County, MS (dismissed 1879).

 Service information from his Compiled Confederate Military Service Records online from fold3.
 His medical and hospital details from the Patient List.1 Further details from an online article by Military Images magazine, source also of his picture from a 6th-plate tintype in the Brian Boeve collection.
 His postwar location from church minutes.
 His gravesite is on Findagrave.